-Since its 1941 inception, MD Anderson has been led by four full-time presidents and one acting director.
+Since its 1941 inception, MD Anderson has been led by five full-time presidents and one acting director.

 Through their leadership, these men took MD Anderson from a staff of one to the world’s foremost center focused on cancer research, patient care, prevention and education.

 The following individuals have made significant contributions to progress against cancer in Texas, the nation and the world:

 Ronald DePinho, M.D., MD Anderson's fourth full-time president, is internationally recognized for basic and translational research in cancer, aging and age-associated degenerative disorders.
 During his tenure, he launched MD Anderson’s ambitious Moon Shots Program.

 DePinho continues his research in the department of cancer biology.

 During his presidency, John Mendelsohn, M.D., saw the institution more than double in size and launched MD Anderson’s largest fundraising campaign, Making Cancer History®: The Campaign to Transform Cancer Care.